-Chip Morton is in his 12th season as Bengals strength and conditioning coach.
+Chip Morton is in his 14th season as Bengals strength and conditioning coach.
 He took over the position under head coach Marvin Lewis when Lewis joined the Bengals in 2003.
-During his tenure, Morton and his staff have established a program that features innovative ideas while never straying far from the fundamental principles of productive training.
+During his tenure, Morton and his staff have established a program that continues to include innovative ideas while keeping its roots grounded in fundamental principles of productive training.

 The work has helped the Bengals become one of only four NFL teams to reach the playoffs in each of the last five seasons, with a record of 52-27-1.
 In 2016, Morton is in his second year working with an expanded and improved weight room and conditioning facility at Paul Brown Stadium.
 He worked with club management on the design and development.
 In 2015, Morton worked with head coach Marvin Lewis to institute a significant change in the team’s weekly routine.
 The Bengals moved away from the traditional idea that the day before a game (usually Saturday) should be the lightest player activity day of the week.
 Coaches made the Friday practice lighter and upped the tempo for Saturday.
 In addition, more time each week was dedicated to player recovery and restoration.